jpenna/course-v3/notes/README.md

 The `fastai` is a framework on top of `Pytorch 1.0`.
 It has a lot of helper methods to make it easier to create AI models.

+All the docs can be cloned and ran locally from https://github.com/fastai/fastai_docs.

+> Another library that simplify deep learning is Keras.

 ## Running

 ### Access GCP